-Now we introduce the notions of orthotriangle, orthobasis, orthotriangulation. \begin{dfn} An \textbf{orthotriangle} is a geometric realization of an immersed disc with three punctures on its boundary.
-With respect to an $S \in \mathcal{T}(\Sigma)$, an orthotriangle is a polygon with its boundary consisting of three orthogeodesics and at most three geodesic subsegments of $\partial{S}$ (i.e. it is an $n$-gons with $(6-n)$ ideal vertices, where $3\leq n \leq 6$). \end{dfn} Note that by this definition, we realize that orthotriangles are related to the so-called generalized triangles in Buser's book \cite{Buser}. \begin{dfn} An \textbf{orthobasis} is a geometric realization of a collection of pairwise disjoint simple arcs which decomposes $\Sigma$ into a collection of interior disjoint discs.
-Each of these discs is geometrically realized as an embedded orthotriangle.
-The set of all orthotriangles coming from an orthobasis is called an \textbf{orthotriangulation}. \end{dfn} \begin{dfn} An orthotriangulation $\Delta$ is \textbf{standard} if for any orthotriangle in $\Delta$, the three orthogeodesics at its boundary are pairwise distinct. \end{dfn}
+Now we introduce the notions of orthotriangle, orthobasis, standard orthobasis, neighboring orthogeodesics, and orthotriangulation. \begin{dfn} An \textbf{orthotriangle} on $S \in \mathcal{T}(\Sigma)$ is an immersed polygon with its boundary consisting of three orthogeodesics and at most three geodesic subsegments of $\partial{S}$ (i.e. it is an $n$-gon with $(6-n)$ ideal vertices, where $n\in\{3,4,5,6\}$). \end{dfn} Note that with this definition, orthotriangles are related to the so-called generalized triangles in Buser's book \cite{buser2010geometry}.

+\begin{dfn} An \textbf{orthobasis} on $S \in \mathcal{T}(\Sigma)$ is a collection of pairwise disjoint simple orthogeodesics which decomposes $S$ into a collection of embedded orthotriangles.
+The set of all the orthotriangles is called an \textbf{orthotriangulation}. \end{dfn} \begin{dfn} An orthotriangulation $\Delta$ is \textbf{standard} if, for any orthotriangle in $\Delta$, the three orthogeodesics at its boundary are pairwise distinct. \end{dfn}